Americana

 The Americana is a hybrid cross between an Araucana chicken and Ameraucana chicken.
 These unique birds produce colored eggs that are typically shades of blue.
 They have charming muffs and docile, easygoing personalities.
 Their close combs make them adaptable to cold climates.

-In most cases, this breed will lay large blue eggs, but it is possible they may lay green eggs.
-Occasionally they may lay eggs with a tan or pinkish color.
+In most cases, this breed will lay large blue eggs, but it's possible they may lay green eggs.
+It's rare, but growers may observe eggs with a tan or pinkish color.
+Whatever color your chicken lays for the first time will be the color it lays for its lifetime.

-Due to variations present in the breeder flock, these birds come in a wide array of colors and patterns.
+They are a cross, so these birds will present with a wide array of colors and patterns.
 You’ll rarely find two birds that look exactly the same.
-Some Americanas will be multi-colored with a combination of white, brown, red, or black feathers.
-Some chickens may even have blue or gray plumage.
+Some chickens will be multi-colored with a combination of white, brown, red, or black feathers.
+In other cases, they may even have blue or gray plumage.

-Their most attractive feature is the tufts of feathers on their neck and face.
-These feathers give them the appearance of fluffy cheeks, referred to as "muffs."
+Their most attractive feature are their muffs and beards.
+These feathers give them the appearance of fluffy cheeks.
 Even as baby chicks, they will likely have muffs already developing.

 Average mature weight for males is 5.5 lbs, females average 4.5 lbs.